DavisChappins/CondorWorldServerUDP_py/README.md

 4. **Start the server** by clicking the green "Start" button

 5. The sniffer will begin capturing packets and you'll see:
-   - Real-time status updates (Idle → Transmitting)
+   - Real-time status updates (Listening → Transmitting)
    - Process ID (PID) in the dashboard
    - Log files created in the `logs/` directory